IFB Gaming Learn My Way

 • Google Maps — find your way around and get directions

-• NHS App — book GP appointments, order repeat prescriptions, see your health record
+• NHS App — book GP appointments, order prescriptions

-• YouTube — watch videos on almost any topic, including tutorials that teach you new skills
+• YouTube — watch videos on almost any topic

 How to get an app

-On a smartphone or tablet, go to the App Store (Apple devices) or Google Play Store (Android devices).
-Search for the app by name and press Install or Get.
+Go to the App Store (Apple) or Google Play Store (Android).
+Search and press Install.
 Most apps are free.

-Tip: Only download apps from the official App Store or Play Store — not from random websites or links.
+Tip: Only download apps from the official App Store or Play Store.

 ✏️